aidasalova/blog/content/about/_index.md

 I would define myself as learner and doer.

-I have worked for several years managing talented teams, ideating and owning technical solutions to create efficient processes and leading cross-functional projects.
-I am an MBA student, and I am also actively learning SQL and Python and spending many after-work hours meditating over the code.
+I have worked for several years managing talented teams, ideating and owning products to create efficient processes and leading cross-functional projects.
+I am an MBA candidate about to complete the program.

-I am passionate about creating clean processes, intuitive user journeys and value-maximizing products driven by quantitative and qualitative analysis, method and pragmatic approach.
+I am passionate about creating clean processes, intuitive user journeys and value-maximizing products driven by quantitative and qualitative analysis, research methodologies and pragmatic approach.

-I am also a firm believer in Clayton Christensen's idea that "Management is the most noble of professions if it's practiced well".
-Helping others "learn and grow, take responsibility and be recognized for achievement, and contribute to the success of a team" is my everyday goal.
+I am also a firm believer in self-organizing teams, in building trustful relationships and designing opportunities for collaboration and decision-making

 Born and raised in Kazakhstan, I've lived in sunny Barcelona for over a decade.
 I love beach and mountain walks and am an amateur (alas!) piano-player.

-Visit my LinkedIn page [here](https://www.linkedin.com/in/aida-salova-6128a6104/).
+Visit my LinkedIn page [here](https://www.linkedin.com/in/aidasalova/).